 The Junior Kindergarten program at Brampton Christian School provides the building blocks for learning experiences.
 Christian principles and teachings are woven into this full-day, five-day a week program.

 JK students are introduced to many introductory subjects at an age-appropriate, fun paced, learning environment.
 Students will be introduced to the French language using songs and games.
 The Music program introduces students to rhythm, movement and song.
-In Phys.
-Ed. program the students have an opportunity to participate in a variety of apparatus including balls, parachute and hoops, as well as a gymnastics and dance unit.
+In the Phys.
+Ed. program students have an opportunity to participate in many activities and develop new skills.
+Some activities include balls, parachute and hoops, and as well, students participate in a gymnastics and dance unit.
 Library and computer classes are also provided.